Discover Jesus \ Group \Samaritans

 • The Hostility of the Samaritans Against the Jews

 The hostility between the Jews and the Samaritans was not always one-sided; the Samaritans also felt hostility towards the Jews.
-For example, in September of 29 CE, when Jesus and his apostles were on their way to Jerusalem for the Feast Of Tabernacles, they planned to travel through Samaria.
+For example, in September of 29 CE, when Jesus and his apostles were on their way to Jerusalem for the Feast of Tabernacles, they planned to travel through Samaria.
 When it came time to stop for the night, Jesus sent Philip and Matthew to a nearby village to secure lodgings for them.
 But they were confronted with people who had greater hatred for the Jews than the average Samaritan.
 They didn’t know very much about Jesus, but they refused to provide lodging for him or his party simply because they were Jews.
 Matthew and Philip attempted to enlighten them about who Jesus was, but the villagers ran them out of town with sticks and stones.

 When the two apostles returned to Jesus and told him what had happened, James and John stepped up and wanted to call down "fire from heaven" to destroy these Samaritans who were so disrespectful to Jesus.
 But Jesus rebuked their spirit of vengeance and directed them to travel to a different village.
 It is unfortunate that simply because of these ancient hatreds, this village of Samaritans missed the honor of hosting the Creator Son of the universe.